trongnguyen10010/aws/README.md

+# This is where i keep my aws cli commands
-# I am currently learning AWS CLI and this is my "notebook".
+# I am currently looking for a sysadmin / devops position
+# linkedin.com/in/forhire-sysadmin-nyc-devops